 In order to compare the performance of iCANS1 and iCANS2 to established methods, we consider two optimization tasks: variational quantum compiling with a fixed input state~\cite{Khatri2019quantumassisted, jones2018quantum, heya2018variational, sharma2019noise} and a variational quantum eigensolver (VQE)~\cite{peruzzo2014VQE} for a Heisenberg spin chain.

 For our experiments we set the iCANS hyperparameters as $\alpha = 0.1$, $\mu = 0.99$, and $b = 10^{-6}$, except for the case of the system size scaling comparison.
 For that case, since the Lipschitz constant $L$ grows linearly with the system size, leaving $\alpha = 0.1$ leads to $\alpha>2/L$ for larger systems, which is invalid for iCANS.
 We therefore chose $\alpha = 1/L$ for the different length Ising spin chains we consider below.

 For the other algorithms we compare to, we will denote the number of shots per operator measurement as $s$.
 We will denote algorithm A with $s$ shots per operator measurement as A-$s$ (e.g., SOFF with $s=1000$ is denoted SOFF-1000).
 We also note that in the figures and tables below we show the analytical cost and energies that one could achieve with the parameters that the optimizers output, i.e., without hardware noise or shot noise.
-The optimizers did have to contend with finite statistics and, where indicated, machine noise to find those parameters.
+The optimizers did have to contend with finite statistics and, where indicated, hardware noise to find those parameters.

 In addition to the fixed number of shots they use, the other algorithms we compare to also come with other hyperparameters, which were chosen empirically in an attempt to get the best performance from each.
 For Adam we used a learning rate of $\alpha=0.1$ along with the momentum parameter values of $\beta_1=0.9$ and $\beta_2=0.999$.
 For SPSA, we found that the default parameters were the best among those that we tried, and thus we set $A$ to be a tenth of the total number of allowed iterations, $\beta=0.602$, and $\gamma=0.101$.